oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-where-your-goal-posts-are/rule.md

 - Every page referesh is under 2 seconds
 - Able to handle 50 active concurrent users
-- Getting at least a score of 95 for Performance on Google Lighthouse - with throttling turned off.
+- ​Getting at least a score of 95 for Performance on Google Lighthouse - with throttling turned off.

-With the goal posts firmly in sight, the developers can begin performance tuning the application.
+With the goal posts firmly in sight, the developers can begin performance tuning the application.​